Skip to content

 Hard to debug

-If you use Behavior Trees or Finite State Machines as your AI solution, you might find it hard to debug why your agents make the wrong decisions as complexity increases.
+If you use traditional AI techniques as your AI solution, you might find it hard to debug why your agents make the wrong decisions as complexity increases.

 Figuring out why a specific decision was not selected as expected requires understanding all the conditions and parameters involved in the decision-making process, such as health, energy, distance to target, armor, damage, etc. And it becomes harder and harder to debug as more parameters are involved.